-Thirty nine percent of 2022 bond supervision charge types were for crimes against persons, 30% for crimes against property, 20% for drug-related offenses, 3% for alcohol related offenses and 8% for traffic-related offenses (such as driving while suspended or revoked).
+The 2023 bond supervision case load consisted of 47% crimes against persons, 24% crimes against property, 20% drug-related offenses, 3% alcohol related offenses and 6% for traffic-related offenses (such as driving while suspended or revoked).

 ACS gathers data by both the defendant's Boone County Jail release date and their first ACS check in date.
 Defendants do not always report immediately upon release from jail.
 Reasons for delay can include a release time outside of regular business hours, the existence of outstanding warrants or holds that transfer the defendant directly to the custody of another jurisdiction, immediate placement in a residential treatment program, or transfer to a hospital for medical treatment.